 At AdamsIP, we take a systematic approach to helping our clients determine if their proposed trademarks are available for use.
-Here is what you can expect when you request a trademark search from us:
+Here is what you can expect when you hire one of our Alabama trademark search lawyers:

 1. Identifying the Mark(s) and Associated Goods or Services

 First, one of our trademark lawyers will work with you to identify the trademark (or trademarks) that should be searched.
 If we see any immediate concerns based on our prior experience, we will let you know.
 We will also work with you to clearly identify the goods and/or services that you wish to have associated with the mark, as this will determine the scope (and cost) of the search that needs to be conducted.

 Once we have established the parameters of your trademark search, we will then conduct a preliminary “knockout search” before ordering a full search report.
 If there are any clear and obvious bars to registration, this will allow you to avoid the cost of ordering a full report when one is not necessary.

 3. Ordering and Examining a Thorough Trademark Search Report

 If our preliminary clearance search does not identify any obvious issues, then we will order and examine a thorough trademark search report.
 This report will be specific to your company’s proposed trademark (or trademarks) and the associated goods or services.
 If desired, we can provide you with a trademark opinion as well.